sivanov1994/blog/content/posts/arch-install-encrypt-guide.md

 w
 ```

-I prefer to partition the second (nvme1n1)disk (e.g. for clarity or better tooling support), you can create a single GPT partition that spans the entire disk and set its hex code to 8e00
+I prefer to partition the second (`nvme1n1`) disk (e.g., for clarity or better tooling support), you can create a single GPT partition that spans the entire disk and set its hex code to `8e00`.

 Steps:
 ```bash

 gdisk /dev/nvme1n1
 ```
-Then inside gdisk:
+Then inside `gdisk`:
 ```bash
 o                # create new GPT if needed n                # new partition